Champion (Fall Out Boy song): TV performances

-The band first performed the song live on Late Night with Seth Meyers on July 26, 2017 to promote the album.
+The band first performed the song live on Late Night with Seth Meyers on July 26, 2017, to promote the album.

 Remix

-At midnight on December 15, 2017, a remix featuring rapper RM of BTS was released worldwide across all major music streaming sites.
+At midnight on December 15, 2017, a remix featuring South Korean rapper RM of BTS was released worldwide across all major music streaming sites.
 Billboard praised the collaboration, saying "...the remix offers up a grittier, hip-hop vibe thanks to a mellow tonal shift and RM’s evocative raps about the hardships of life.
 Like the original, the remix contains an inspirational, empowering message -- something Fall Out Boy and BTS both often incorporate into their music."
 FUSE described the new sound as "going from rocking anthem to something of an electronic-pop burner", while Bustle said the revamped track "keeps Fall Out Boy's pop rock melodies intact, but weaves in some hip-hop flair with a guest verse from RM".
 The remix debuted at number 18 on Billboards Bubbling Under Hot 100 chart for the issue dated January 6, 2018.
 It also landed on the Rock Digital Song Sales chart, peaking at number two for the week of January 3, 2018, and beating the band's previous peak position of number four with the original version.